OpenACC/openacc-training-materials/CONTRIBUTING.md

-* The base of the module should contain a README.ipynb file with a brief introduction to the module and links to the individual labs for each language and programming language available.
+* The base of the module should contain a README.ipynb file with a brief introduction to the module and links to the individual labs for each language translation and programming language available.
 * The base of the module should contain a `C` and `Fortran` subdirectory containing versions of the module for C/C++ and Fortran, respectively.
 Each of these directories should contain a directory for each language